avenmia/AlohaBirdsGame/README.md

 3. **Open one of the scenes in Unity Editor**
 4. **Open Build Settings and Deploy To Your Device**

+## Installing ArcGIS SDK
+1. Download the .tgz from ArcGIS Downloads https://developers.arcgis.com/unity/downloads/
+2. Put the downloaded .tgz in the following location LocalPackages/arcgis/

 ## Running the apk (Android)
 1. Clone the repo and open the AlohaBirdsGame.apk file in the **Builds** folder and launch it on your android device, the app should run successfully